Cloth Interactive Transformer for Virtual Try-On: Related Work

-To overcome this limitation, attention mechanism~\cite{bahdanau2014neural,tang2020bipartite,tang2020xinggan,tang2020dual} are widely used with CNN models though they were initially designed for natural language processing.
-Moreover, non-local neural networks~\cite{wang2018non} were designed based on the self-attention mechanism, allowing to capture long distance dependencies in the feature maps.
-However, this approach suffers from high memory and computation costs.
-Also, \cite{schlemper2019attention} proposed an attention gate model to increase the sensitivity of a base model.
-Additionally, Transformers were firstly introduced for neural machine translation tasks~\cite{vaswani2017attention} because they can model long-range dependencies in sequence-to-sequence tasks and can capture the relations between arbitrary positions in a certain sequence.
-Unlike previous CNN-based methods, Transformers are built solely on self-attention operations, which is strong in modeling the global context being hence successfully applied to other tasks such as language modeling~\cite{ott2019fairseq}, semantic role labeling~\cite{strubell2018linguistically} and so on.
-Recently, Transformer-based frameworks have also demonstrated their effectiveness on various vision tasks.
-Vision Transformer (ViT) ~\cite{dosovitskiy2020image} splits the image into patches and models the correlation between these patches as sequences with Transformer.
-The cross-modal transformer~\cite{tsai2019multimodal} was proposed to learn representations directly from unaligned multi-modal streams.
+To overcome this limitation, the attention mechanism~\cite{tang2020bipartite,tang2020xinggan,vaswani2017attention} has been widely used in vision tasks with CNN architectures though it was initially designed for natural language processing tasks.
+In addition, non-local neural networks~\cite{wang2018non} were designed based on the self-attention mechanism, allowing the model to capture the long-distance dependencies in the feature maps.
+However, this approach suffers from high memory and computation costs. \cite{schlemper2019attention} proposed an attention gate model to increase the sensitivity of a base model.
+Besides, the multilayer perceptrons (MLP) are also proposed for modeling the long-range relation, but it may heavily affect the efficiency~\cite{ren2021cascaded,tolstikhin2021mlp}.
+Moreover, Transformer~\cite{vaswani2017attention} was first introduced for neural machine translation tasks because it can model long-range dependencies in sequence-to-sequence tasks and captures the relations between arbitrary positions in the given sequence.
+Unlike previous CNN-based methods, Transformers are built solely on self-attention operations, which are strong in modeling the global context.
+After Transformers demonstrated their overwhelming power on a broad range of language tasks (\emph{e.g.}, text classification, machine translation, or question answering~\cite{khan2022transformers,devlin2018bert,ott2019fairseq,strubell2018linguistically,ren2023masked}).
+Recently, Transformer-based frameworks have also shown their effectiveness on various vision tasks~\cite{liu2022breaking}.
+In particular, vision Transformer (ViT)~\cite{dosovitskiy2020image,tsai2019MULT} splits the image into patches and models the correlation between these patches as sequences, and then the core self-attention module of ViT is stacked for modeling the long-range dependencies.

-Inspired by \cite{tsai2019multimodal}, we propose the novel Cloth Interactive Transformer (CIT) for virtual try-on to model long-range interactive dependence between the in-shop clothing and person representations.
+To this end, in this paper, we also utilize a vision Transformer for handling the long-range dependencies among the cloth-agnostic person representation, the in-shop clothing item (for both the original cloth and the warped cloth), and the corresponding mask of the warped clothing item in a novel cross-modal manner.